redpesk-core/afb-app-manager/docs/resource-bindings.md

 hardwares.

-Because bindings and configurations are coming from differents sources and are developed by different teams, there is a need for guidelines on how to assemble them.
+Because bindings and configurations are coming from different sources and are developed by different teams, there is a need for guidelines on how to assemble them.